johnpapa/angular-ngrx-data/docs/faq.md

 The application's **_entity model_** is the set of all entity types in your application that are described with _entity metadata_.

 In some definitions, the _entity type_ and _entity model_ describe both the data and the _logic_ that govern that data such as data integrity rules (e.g., validations) and behaviors (e.g., calculations).
 The _current version_ of _ngrx-data_ library is unaware of entity logic beyond what is strictly necessary to persist entity data values.

+<a name="no-panacea"></a>
+## Is _ngrx-data_ the answer for everything?

+**_No!_**
+The _ngrx-data_ library is narrowly focused on a single objective: to simplify management of [_entity data_](#entity).

+Entity data are a particularly opportune target for simplification because they appear in high volume in many applications and the sheer number of _similar-but-different_ ngrx code artifacts necessary to manage that data is daunting.

+Anything we can do to shrink entity management code and to leverage the commonalities across entity types will repay the effort handsomely.

+But _entity data_ is only _one_ kind of application data.

+Configuration data, user roles, the user's prior selections, the current state of screen layouts ... these are all important and highly idiosyncratic data that can benefit from custom coding with standard _ngrx_ techniques.

+Data streamed from remote sources such as trading systems, mobile asset tracking systems, and IoT devices are not entity data and aren't a good fit for the _ngrx-data_ library.
+They are still worth managing with _ngrx_.

+It bears repeating: the _ngrx-data_ library is good for querying, caching, and saving _entity data_ ... and that's it.

 <a name="ngrx"></a>
 ## What is _ngrx_?